aws-samples/amazon-sagemaker-secure-mlops/README.md

 SM_DOMAIN_ID=#SageMaker domain id
 python3 functions/pipeline/clean-up-efs-cli.py $SM_DOMAIN_ID
 ```
+For the full clean-up scrip please refer to the `Clean-up` secion in the delivered [shell script](test/cfn-test-e2e.sh) and instructions in [MLOps project section](#clean-up-after-MLOps-project-templates).

+## Additional clean-up for MLOps projects and multi-account operations
+If you use delivered MLOps project templates and multi-account model deployment, you need to remove SageMaker projects, stack set instances in the target account and stack sets.

 ## Deployment types
 The following three sections describes each deployment type and deployment use case in detail.